brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/00_welcome.md

 Welcome to the deep end.

-Now go write your own OS… and grow a beard in the process.
+Now go write your own OS.